fintanmm/apparmor-formula/README.rst

 .. contents::
     :local:

-``template``
+``apparmor``
 ------------

-Installs the template package, and starts the associated template service.
+Installs the apparmor package, and starts the associated apparmor service.